 In this way you will no longer be able to edit from Appearance > Editor core files, those of themes and plugins.

 To avoid direct execution of PHP files in some directories you have to, using a Test editor, create a new file and paste this code:

 <Files * .php> deny from all </ Files>

 Save the file as .htaccess and upload it via FTP in the folder you want to block the scripts, as for example in the folder WP-content/uploads.

-I recommend: create this file with a text editor like Atom or sublite text, and keep in mind that files with the dot at the beginning are not visible from your operating system, because they are hidden files.
+I recommend: creating this file with a text editor like Atom or Sublime text, and keep in mind that files with the dot at the beginning are not visible from your operating system, because they are hidden files.
 Instead, they are visible from your FTP editor and client, like Filezilla, that you use to upload it to the server.

 Avoid showing directory contents (directory listing)

 Having an online service that shows the contents of directories is not good.
 If after checking for different folders see the list of your files, images and folders, then you have to download the. htaccess file located in the root of your site and add the following line:

 The XML-RPC protocol is used by WordPress to perform procedures remotely.
 Since version 3.4 has been activated by default but and a factor that could cause brute Force attacks.

 This protocol does not need to be active if: